andreadellacorte/docs/index.md

 For graduates/students, we offer a 25% discount on all purchases.

-## How can I contact Tech Interview Coaching?
+## How can I contact Tech Interview Coach?

 You can contact us at communications@techinterview.coach.